 - Chia seed jam – for a healthy thumbprint cookie recipe, use homemade chia seed jam as a filling.
 Plus, if you use refined sugar-free chia jam, these will be paleo thumbprint cookies approved too!
-The best flavor to goes with almonds are raspberry, apricot, and strawberry.
+The best flavors to go with almonds are raspberry, apricot, and strawberry.

 - Peanut butter and jam – add half peanut butter, half jam to make peanut butter jam thumbprint cookies.

-- Melted dark chocolate – simply melt vegan chocolate chips.
+- Melted dark chocolate – melt vegan chocolate chips.